 Elinor presenting Earthship Ecology lecture

-Research, development, and education on Earthship solutions for meeting our essential needs for living.
-This interdisciplinary work encompasses building with natural and garbage materials, passive heating and cooling, water collection and remediation systems, food producing, and electricity generating systems that perform without fossil fuel inputs.
+Research, development, and education on solutions for meeting our essential needs for living.
+This interdisciplinary work includes tools from earthship biotecture, biomimicry, and bio-utilization to partner with nature for intentional place-based solutions.
+The scope of these projects encompasses building with natural and garbage materials, passive heating and cooling, water collection and remediation systems, food production, and electricity generation systems that perform without fossil fuel inputs.

 Elinor with American Chestnut